GabriStucchi/Spicer/README.md

 3. Change the piano sound.
 4. Spice up or down the instruments.
 5. Play/stop the recorded loop.
-6. Switch between playing the Synth or the selected piano.
+6. Switch between playing the synth or the selected keys.

 ## Shortcuts
 * Press 'R' to start recording, press it again to discard the record.